Nathanael91998/CS4263VisionDocument/README.md

 **_2.3 User Environment_**

-Describe the working environment of the target user.
-Here are some suggestions.

 The environment will have multiple nurses accessing the room assignments with the ability to update assignemnts themselves.
 Whether there are specific nurses that have priveleges to